 USEF SADDLE SEAT EQUITATION WORLD CUP TEAM ($25,000) funding will be used for the 2012 Saddle Seat Equitation World Cup Competition, which takes place in South Africa in fall 2012.
 In the past, the 10 riders who participated (five for the Three-Gaited team and five for the Five-Gaited team) had to provide a minimum of $5,000 in order to participate.
 This grant will cut that fee in half in order to help increase the number of skilled Equitation riders who can afford to try out to make this team.

-USEF EQUINE HEALTH RESEARCH PROJECTS ($91,122) are those that are reviewed by a panel of the Equine Health Research Fund, which requested grants for four projects they deemed worthy of moving forward.
+USEF EQUINE HEALTH RESEARCH FUND ($91,122) was awarded funding to support four projects reviewed by its panel of experts.
 The projects focused on areas of special concern to performance and show horses.
 The four projects funded by USA Equestrian Trust included research for “Design and Optimization of Collapsible Obstacles for Use in the Cross Country Phase of Equestrian Three-Day Eventing” by Washington University in St. Louis; “Validation of Hoof-based Sensor System for Detection of Subtle Lameness in the Horse” by Colorado State University; “Immunoproteomic Analysis of Stable Dust in Horses with Chronic Airway Inflammation” from Purdue University; and “Investigating the Epidemiology and Pathology of ‘Shivers’” requested from the University of Minnesota.

 In addition to all of the USEF-funded grants mentioned above, the Federation will receive an additional $101,000 for annual Life Membership support grants committed to USEF at its founding.
 Future annual grants to USEF will total $674,298, which when combined with what it has received since 2004 will be over $1.5 million.